-Starting in the 2012-2013 school year, a student must select at least one serving of either fruit or vegetable with their meal in order to be able to pay the lunch price or to receive meal benefits.
+A student must select at least one serving of either fruit or vegetable with their meal in order to be able to pay the lunch price or to receive meal benefits.
 This is in compliance with the Healthy Hunger-Free Kids Act (HHFKA) of 2010.
 Students do not have to take the meat/meat alternate and do not have to take a milk.

 Pay for Lunch with Your Credit Card